Behind its ornamental brick facade, the 990-square-metre space has been stripped back to reveal its concrete structure.

 The building, which comprises a gabled entrance adjoining a two-storey rectilinear block, now hosts 12 advice counters, as well as administration offices and a waiting room.

-"The proposal takes advantage of the existing situation by inserting the program in a fluid and logical disposal into the structure, without degrading it," explained Stéphanie Willocx, Mamout and LD2 Architecture.
+"The proposal takes advantage of the existing situation by inserting the program in a fluid and logical disposal into the structure, without degrading it," explained Stéphanie Willox, Mamout and LD2 Architecture.

 "The shed-shaped volume becomes logically the new public entrance, making its public function evident from the street, while the horizontal volume accommodates the counters and the offices on two levels."